What is this site?

 Most of the original content on the sites is distributed under CC BY-NC-SA 4.0 or other open licenses.
 The sites will eventually be available in the form of multi-GB tarballs.

-Ideally, the content will outlive the primary author-editor and experiences and tips will prove to be useful.
+Ideally, the content will outlive the primary author-editor and will prove to be useful to others.

 200410.
 Easter 2020.